Ernst Meyer (German politician): Party chairman

+Later career

-Meyer married party activist Rosa Leviné (Eugen Leviné's widow) in 1922.
+Meyer returned to Moscow in 1922 as a member of the German delegation to the 4th World Congress of the Comintern.
+That year, he married party activist Rosa Leviné (Eugen Leviné's widow).

 Meyer again delivered the key political report to the KPD's January 1923 party congress, but this time he was not re-elected to the Central Committee.
-He nevertheless remained an important member of the German Communist Party, returning to the top echelon after a further factional shift in 1925.
+He nevertheless remained an important member of the KPD, returning to the party's higher echelons after a further factional shift in 1925.

 In the spring of 1926 Meyer attended the 6th Enlarged Plenum of the Comintern, although he faced personal criticism in that body's discussion of the German question.
 He returned in November to participate in the 7th Enlarged Plenum of the CI.

 Meyer was re-elected to the Central Committee and its Politburo by the 1927 congress of the KPD.
-He was one of the leaders of the Versöhnler (Conciliator) faction and a political opponent of Ernst Thälmann, whose ascendency to top leadership of the KPD in 1928 effectively spelled the end of Meyer's political career.
+He was one of the leaders of the Conciliator faction and a political opponent of chairman Ernst Thälmann.
+When Thälmann secured his position in the party following the Wittorf affair in 1928, it effectively spelled the end of Meyer's political career.

 Meyer addressed the KPD's 12th Congress in June 1929, but he was removed of all party functions.